Deathcare

 Deathcare processes.
 Clockwise from upper left: Body lying in a mortuary, morgue slabs with preparation tools, headstones, and funeral procession.

 Deathcare (also death care, death-care or after-deathcare) is the planning, provision, and improvement of post-death services, products, policy, and governance.
 Here, deathcare functions to describe the industry of deathcare workers, the policy and politics surrounding deathcare provision, and as an interdisciplinary field of academic study.

 Deathcare, from the point of clinical death, has a diverse timeline.
 The first point of care often involves immediate healthcare professionals and responders closest to the person who has died, including doctors, nurses, palliative and end-of-life care workers.
 From here, the care of deceased individuals has a culturally, religious, and personal course.
 This can involve a range of people from religious figures, morticians, to grave keepers – all of these roles formulating to what can be known as deathcare workers.

+In recent years, the role of death doulas, also known as end-of-life or death midwives, has gained increasing recognition in countries such as the United States, United Kingdom, Canada, and Australia.
+Rooted in the broader doula movement, death doulas provide emotional, spiritual, and practical support to terminally ill individuals and their families before, during, and after death.
+Their responsibilities may include companionship, advance care planning, resource navigation, and helping individuals fulfill end-of-life wishes.
+Although their role continues to expand, death doulas are not formally regulated in many countries, and training, certification, and responsibilities vary widely.
+Researchers have noted the need for additional studies to evaluate their impact and support greater integration into end-of-life care systems.

 Etymology

 The word deathcare is a compound term from the words death and care.
 It can also take the form of death care, however this is mostly used in the United States and Canada in the Anglosphere, where deathcare is a preferred variation elsewhere in the English speaking world reflecting on the preferred version of healthcare in places like the UK, Australia, India, etc.